|Position||Sessional Faculty, School of Creative Arts|

 The department is seeking candidates with a record of teaching excellence at the post-secondary level; familiarity with UFV Theatre’s program learning outcomes, production process, and practicum job descriptions; the ability to teach production-related knowledge and skills to diverse students with varying levels of theatrical experience; excellent interpersonal and professional communication skills; and relevant applied or professional experience.
 The successful candidate will have a relevant terminal degree or an equivalent combination of professional experience and education.

 See each posting above for any specific application instructions, if included.
-Otherwise, direct curriculum vitae or resume including evidence of appropriate qualifications by April 26, 2019, referring to the specific Posting Number (as listed above) to:
+Otherwise, apply with a curriculum vitae or resume including evidence of appropriate qualifications by April 26, 2019, referring to the specific Posting Number (as listed above).